epogrebnyak/abacus/README.md

 > Hey, what a cool job, thanks much.
 Do you plan to make a possibility for RAS accounting?

+### Command line tools

+`abacus` provides two command line tools called `bx` and `cx`:

+- `cx` has just five commands to learn that allow you to do entire accounting cycle and produce reports.
+- `bx` enables to define a chart of accounts beforehand and inspect individual accounts.

+When starting go with `cx` to just to play or solve textbook problems.

 ## Install

 ```
 pip install abacus-py
 ```

-This will install the `abacus` package and the `bx` command line tool.
+This will install the `abacus` package and the `bx` and `cx` command line tools.

 For latest version install from github: